CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

       max_classification: <optional maximum classification that can be sumbitted to the upstream service>
 ```

-Individual plugin configuration is set in the plugins deployment (eg through ENV variables in docker).
+Individual plugin configuration is set in the plugins deployment (eg. through ENV variables in Docker).
 For example,
 the required API key for accessing the VirusTotal API can be set in the plugin setting the `VT_API_KEY` environment
 variable in the container.